Background pattern

 1. What is Nebivolol Aurovitas and what is it used for

-Nebivolol Aurovitas tablets contain nebivolol, a cardiovascular medication belonging to the group of selective beta-blockers (with selective activity in the cardiovascular system).
-It prevents an increase in heart rate and controls the force of heart pumping.
-It also exerts a vasodilatory action on blood vessels, which in turn contributes to reducing blood pressure.
+Nebivolol Aurovitas tablets contain nebivolol, a medicine with cardiovascular action belonging to the group of selective beta-blockers (with selective activity in the cardiovascular system).
+It prevents an increase in heart rate and controls the heart's pumping force.
+It also has a vasodilating effect, which in turn helps to lower blood pressure.

-Nebivolol Aurovitas is also used in the treatment of mild to moderate chronic heart failure in patients aged 70 or older, administered in combination with other medications.
+Nebivolol Aurovitas is also used to treat mild and moderate chronic heart failure in patients aged 70 or older, in combination with other medicines.

-2. What you need to know before starting to take Nebivolol Aurovitas
+2. What you need to know before taking Nebivolol Aurovitas

 Do not take Nebivolol Aurovitas